fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

 #### Finally
 A start to writing selenium automation tests is without using any complex design patterns and using a simple WebDriver syntax.
 Such tests tend to be unstable, with poor readability.
 An easy refactoring strategy is to use WebDriverWait class to stabilize the tests, demonstrated in the code.
-A more involved strategy to promote code reuse by implementing the Decorator design pattern demostrated in the code.
+A more involved strategy to promote code reuse by implementing the Decorator design pattern demonstrated in the code.
 Simple factory design pattern???
 Another strategy is Test Independence-Isolation principle suggested but not implemented.